mh-cbon/http-file-store/README.md

 ##### GET /:path

 Read a path, if it is a directory, returns its content as a JSON object.
 If its a file, stream its content.
+Use `download=1` to force file download.

 ##### POST /:path/file